-Milk and blood levels of the salicylate metabolites of aspirin were determined in 8 lactating women following oral administration of 1 g of aspirin.
+Milk and blood levels of salicylate and its metabolites were determined in 8 lactating women following oral administration of 1 gram of aspirin.
 Peak salicylic acid milk levels averaging 2.4 mg/L occurred 3 hours after the dose.
-Milk contents of salicyluric acid were greater than those of salicylic acid; a mean peak level of 10.2 mg/L was reached after 9 hours, and averaged 4.4 mg/L 24 hours after the dose.
+Milk contents of salicyluric acid were greater than those of salicylic acid; a mean peak level of 10.2 mg/L was reached after 9 hours and the average level was 4.4 mg/L at 24 hours after the dose.
 Total salicylate and metabolite levels were 5.1 mg/L at 3 hours, 9.9 mg/L at 6 hours, 11.2 mg/L at 9 hours and 10.2 mg/L at 12 hours after the dose.
-Acid labile conjugates were less than 0.2 mg/L. Using an average salicylate plus salicylurate level over the first 12 hours, a fully breastfed infant would receive an average of 9.4% of the maternal weight-adjusted dosage.
+Acid labile conjugates were less than 0.2 mg/L. Using an average salicylate plus salicyluric acid level over the first 12 hours, a fully breastfed infant would receive an average of 9.4% of the maternal weight-adjusted dosage.

 Effects in Breastfed Infants

-Hemolysis after aspirin and phenacetin taken by the mother of a 23-day-old, G-6-PD-deficient infant was possibly due to aspirin in breastmilk.
+Hemolysis after aspirin and phenacetin taken by the mother of a 23-day-old, glucose-6-phosphate dehydrogenase (G6PD) deficient infant was possibly due to aspirin in breastmilk.

-In a telephone follow-up study, mothers reported no side effects among 15 infants exposed to aspirin (dose and infant age unspecified) in breastmilk.
+In a telephone follow-up study, mothers reported no side effects among 15 infants exposed to aspirin (dosages and infant ages were unspecified) in breastmilk.

 Relevant published information was not found as of the revision date.

-5. Putter J, Satravaha P, Stockhausen H. Quantitative analysis of the main metabolites of acetylsalicylic acid.
+Pütter J, Satravaha P, Stockhausen H. Quantitative analysis of the main metabolites of acetylsalicylic acid.
 Comparative analysis in the blood and milk of lactating women.
 Z Geburtshilfe Perinatol.
 1974;178:135–8.
-PMID: 4422623
+[PubMed: 4422623]

 CAS Registry Number